karthigaa15/opencart/README.md

 # opencart
-opencart is a ecommerce website
+Automated a ecommerce website using Selenium, JAVA and TestNG.